davidbolton1/CharlieSolution/README.md

 ```
 npm start
 ```
 *Note: The application will be served at `localhost:3000` by default.
-You can change this to whatever you'd like, but make sure to apply the changes to the .env file and update your Auth0 settings. *
+You can change this to whatever you'd like, but make sure to apply the changes to the .env file and update your Auth0 settings.*

+You can read about more advanced configurations on the [Auth0 Management API V2 Docs](https://auth0.com/docs/api/management/v2).